Published: July 9, 2016

 Rather than make this a lengthy, wordy blog that recounts our visit in Lexington, I will simply post pictures and put some comments underneath each picture.

-While in Mexico years many years before he moved to Lexington, VA, Jackson considered the Catholic church.
+While in Mexico years many years before he moved to Lexington, VA, Jackson considered the Catholic church with its practices and theology.
 Later, the Episcopalian.
 Yet, in the Presbyterian Church, he found a home.
 Particularly, he agreed wholeheartedly with their view on predestination.
-He staunchly believed that God had ordained the events of this life and that nothing, absolutely nothing, to thwart God’s hand.
+He staunchly believed that God had ordained the events of this life and that nothing, absolutely nothing, could thwart God’s hand.
 Therefore, he was able to stand bravely on the battlefield as the bullets pierced the air around him.
 He believed that if it wasn’t his time to die, he wouldn’t.
 If it was, there was nothing he could do to stop it.
-So, his bravery was based upon a deeply theological believe in God’s sovereign control of His creation.
+So, his bravery was based upon a deeply theological belief in God’s sovereign control of His creation.

 This is Lee Chapel on Virginia Military Institute’s property about a third of a mile from Stonewall’s house.